 First thing’s first: The main ingredient in sangria is wine.
 Because it’s mixed with other things, most recipes will recommend using cheap wine.
 I am not going to do that, because I don’t want to increase your chances of getting a terrible headache.
 (I like you!)

-If you follow me on Instagram, you may have heard me talk about my favorite wine, and why I am a huge fan of the Clean Crafted variety.
+If you follow me on Instagram, you may have heard me talk about my favorite wine, and why I’ve gotten very particular with the wine I drink.
 The Cliff’s Notes version: Conventional wines can have extremely high sulfite levels, as well as additives like sugar, sweetener concentrates, and mega purple.
 Labeling won’t tell you much, and they can also have a whole lot of pesticide residue.